hawkinsw/medava/README.md

 Now we are getting somewhere.

-As for behaviors, it makes sense to give a user of the transporter the ability to load it and unload it and the ability to ship it!
+As for behaviors, it makes sense to give a user of the transporter the ability to load it and unload it and the ability to use it for shipping!
 Loading and unloading the transporter involves simply updating the contents of the `goods` field.
 So, we'll just modify the access specifier for that field and set it to `public`.
 That way our clients can add and remove (load and unload) goods as they see fit.

 ```Java